New York (Glee): Plot

+In a hotel room, Quinn Fabray (Dianna Agron) hogs the bathroom in anger over Finn dumping her due to his true feelings for Rachel, while Santana Lopez (Naya Rivera), and Brittany S Peirce (Heather Morris) need their makeup done.
+Brittany gives Quinn an idea to get a tattoo of Ryan Seacrest.

 At Nationals, Rachel encounters a nervous Sunshine Corazon (Jake Zyrus).
 She apologizes for having made Sunshine feel unwelcome at McKinley, and admits that she was jealous of her talent.
 She offers Sunshine her support, and reassures her as she opens for Vocal Adrenaline with "As Long As You're There".

 The New Directions set begins with Rachel and Finn singing the duet he wrote, "Pretending", and an enthusiastic audience falls silent when the two of them kiss at its conclusion.
 The glee club closes with "Light Up the World" and receives a standing ovation.
 A jealous Jesse St. James (Jonathan Groff) confronts Finn after the performance, and asserts that the unprofessional kiss will cost them the championship.
 New Directions is not one of the ten groups named to advance to the finals the next day, and finishes in twelfth place out of fifty competing show choirs.

 Back in Ohio, Kurt recounts his experiences in New York City to Blaine (Darren Criss), and they profess their love to each other.
 It is revealed that Sam and Mercedes (Amber Riley) are secretly dating.
 Santana (Naya Rivera) and Brittany reaffirm their friendship, and Brittany tells Santana she loves her more than she has ever loved anyone.
 Rachel meets up with Finn and the two contemplate their Nationals kiss; Finn reminds her that she still has a year until graduation and kisses her.